Lending Policies & Borrower Responsibilities

 Accommodation related to checking out library material may be requested calling 517.884.6458 or by e-mailing email@example.com

 Michigan residents at least eighteen years old (who are not current MSU students, faculty, or staff) are eligible for community library privileges if they show a valid Michigan driver's license or State of Michigan picture ID card (available from the Michigan Secretary of State) containing the mailing address for the individual’s residence; cards will not be issued if the license/ID address is a Post Office Box.
 If the individual has no outstanding charges from a previous MSU library account, a library card will be processed within a few business days and mailed to the address on the license/id.
-Nothing can be checked out until the library card is received.
-Community borrowers may check out no more than 25 items at a time and are not eligible to check out periodicals or laptops or to use one-day lockers.
+No more than two items may be checked out until the library card is received.
+After receiving the library card, community borrowers may check out no more than 25 items at a time and are not eligible to check out laptops or use one-day lockers.

 Each time a borrower wishes to check out material, he/ she must present his/her own current MSU ID or library card and a photo ID card.
 One's library card and a photo ID are also required to use Reserve material, items in the Digital and Multimedia Center, or any other material requested from library staff.